Stickiness and recurrence plots: an entropy-based approach: Conclusion

 Several approaches to detect the existence of sticky orbits in the phase space of two-dimensional area-preserving systems have already been proposed and studied in previous studies.
 RP-based measures have also been used for this purpose, however without as much care as the Lyapunov exponents, for example.
 In this paper we have proposed the use of the Shannon entropy of the distribution of the recurrence times, RTE, estimated from the recurrence plots, to detect and characterize the stickiness effect in the standard map.
 We have shown that the RTE is positively correlated to the largest Lyapunov exponent, with a high correlation coefficient, and that it is possible to distinguish among the different types of motion using this entropy-based measure.

-It is well-known that for systems that present the stickiness effect, the transitions from fully chaotic motion to different levels in the hierarchical structure of islands-around-islands cause the FTLE distribution to present more than one peak.
+It is well-known that for systems that exhibit the stickiness effect, the transitions from fully chaotic motion to different levels in the hierarchical structure of islands-around-islands cause the FTLE distribution to have more than one peak.
 In fact, the distribution is multi-modal, in which each peak represents a different hierarchical level of islands.
 For the chosen nonlinearity parameter, $k = 1.5$, it was previously reported that the FTLE is bimodal \cite{ftle}.
 However, we have shown here that the maximum for small values of $\lambda_{\mathrm{max}}$/$\mathrm{RTE}$ is, in fact, composed of several minor peaks, as suggested by Harle and Feudal \cite{HARLE2007130}.
 This suggests that the RTE can be an alternative way of characterizing the stickiness effect, with which it is possible to distinguish among the different hierarchical levels in the islands-around-islands structure embedded in the chaotic component of phase space.

 The presence of sticky regions in phase space affects global properties of the system, such as the distribution of the trapping times.
-We have shown that, by monitoring the FTRTE time series, it is possible to collect a set of trapping times $\{t_j\}$ for each of the different hierarchical levels detected by the FTRTE distribution and obtain the probability distribution of $\{t_j\}$, $P(t)$, and its cumulative distribution, $Q(\tau)$, of each hierarchical level. $Q(\tau)$ of fully chaotic systems has an exponential decay, whereas $Q(\tau)$ presents a power-law tail when sticky regions are present in the phase space.
+We have shown that, by monitoring the finite-time RTE time series, it is possible to collect a set of trapping times $\{t_j\}$ for each of the different hierarchical levels detected by the finite-time RTE distribution and obtain the probability distribution of $\{t_j\}$, $P(t)$, and its cumulative distribution, $Q(\tau)$, of each hierarchical level. $Q(\tau)$ of fully chaotic systems has an exponential decay, whereas $Q(\tau)$ exhibits a power-law tail when sticky regions are present in the phase space.
 After separating among the distinct hierarchical levels, we have shown that the cumulative distribution of the hyperbolic component has indeed an exponential decay and that the power-law tail, characteristic of stickiness, is observed in the distribution of the different hierarchical levels.

+One interesting point we plan to investigate in the future is whether the RTE can characterize also higher dimensional systems (\textit{e.g.} 4D symplectic maps) using the methodology presented in this paper.
+Another interesting study is the critical value $k = 0.971635$\cite{greene}, where the last invariant rotational torus ceases to exist.
+For this parameter, there is a sequence of \textit{cantori} and this could give an interesting histogram for the finite-time RTE.